factorhouse/kpow-helm-charts/charts/kpow/README.md

-# Deprecated: Kpow Helm chart repository (legacy)
+# Deprecated: Kpow Helm Chart repository (legacy)

-This Helm chart repository is deprecated and no longer recommended for new installations.
+This Helm Chart repository is deprecated and no longer recommended for new installations.

-The official and actively maintained Helm charts for Kpow are now hosted at:
+The official and actively maintained Helm Charts for Kpow are now hosted at:

 - https://charts.factorhouse.io/charts/kpow/
 - https://github.com/factorhouse/helm-charts/tree/main/charts/kpow

 Some existing Kpow deployments reference https://charts.kpow.io.
-To avoid breaking those deployments, this chart repository remains accessible.
+To avoid breaking those deployments, this Helm Chart repository remains accessible.

-For all new deployments and upgrades, use the charts hosted at https://charts.factorhouse.io instead.
+For all new deployments and upgrades, use the Charts hosted at https://charts.factorhouse.io instead.

 ---